final-israel/vmn/README.md

 ```sh
 vmn show <app-name>
 ```
-and be injected via a custom script to the application's code during its build phase (see **`Version auto-embedding`** section above).
+and be embedded via a custom script to the application's code during its build phase. `vmn` supports auto-embedding the version string during the `vmn stamp` phase for popular backends (see **`Version auto-embedding`** section above).
-Actually `vmn` uses this technique for itself.

 ## Advanced features
 ### Root apps

-`vmn` supports stamping of something called a "root app" which can be useful for managing version of multiple services that are logically located under same solution.
+`vmn` supports stamping of something called a "root app" which can be useful for managing version of multiple services that are logically located under the same solution.

 ##### For example: